On operator algebras associated with monomial ideals in noncommuting variables: Monomial ideals

 This corresponds to the two-sided subshift $\La_\K$ on four symbols $\{1,2,3,4\}$ where a word is legal if and only if it contains no two consecutive even symbols and no two consecutive odd symbols.
 The subshift $\La_\K$ differs from $\La_\J$, since it has uncountably many points.
 On the other hand, the space $\Om_\K$ is also a three point set $\{0, 1, 2\}$, where $0$ is the equivalence class of $\mt$, $1$ is the equivalence class of all words beginning with an odd symbol, and similarly $2$.
 Here too we have $\Om_\K^i = \{0,2\}$ for $i$ odd and $\Om_\K^i = \{0,1\}$ for $i$ even; the map $\vpi_{\K,i}$ is identically $1$ (resp. $2$), if $i$ is odd (resp. even).

-We see that the partially defined dynamical systems $(\Om_\J,\vpi_{\J,1},\vpi_{\J,2})$ and $(\Om_\K,\vpi_{\K,1}, \ldots, \vpi_{\K,4})$ are given by the same maps on the same space.
+We see that the quantized dynamics $(\Om_\J,\vpi_{\J,1},\vpi_{\J,2})$ and $(\Om_\K,\vpi_{\K,1}, \ldots, \vpi_{\K,4})$ are given by the same maps on the same space.
 This may seem strange in light of Theorem \ref{T: qd complete invariant} but the difference lies on that in the second dynamical system each map is repeated twice. \end{example}

 \begin{remark} In the previous discussion we enforced $I$ to be included in the C*-algebra $A$.
 We could as well restrict our attention to the C*-algebra

 Notice here that $\al_i(A_0) \subseteq A_0$ and that $A_0$ is also unital by Lemma \ref{L: unital}.
 Therefore similar conclusions can be derived for $A_0$ which can be identified with a compact Hausdorff space $\Om_0$.
 The reason of considering this setting is explained in Remark \ref{R: unital} that will follow. \end{remark}